 The American Community Survey produces period estimates rather than the point in time estimates previously produced by the decennial census.
-The 1-year estimates for 2020 include data collected throughout 2020.
-The 5-year estimates for 2020 includes data collected during the 60-month period from 2016 through 2020.
-The 5-year estimates are multi-year projections and cannot be represented as belonging to any single year.
-The 5-year estimates are calculated on a rolling basis, so the 5-year estimates for 2017 through 2021, and so on, with the oldest year dropped from each subsequent calculation.
+The 1-year estimates and 1-year supplemental estimates for 2014 include data collected throughout 2014.
+The 5-year estimates for 2014 includes data collected during the 60-month period from 2010 through

+2014.
+The 5-year estimates are multi-year projections, and cannot be represented as belonging to any single year.
+The 5-year estimates are calculated on a rolling basis, so the 5-year estimates for 2015 will be based on data from 2011 through 2015, and so on, with the oldest year dropped from each subsequent calculation.
 ACS data for less populated geographical areas with a smaller sample size is released only as 5-year estimates in order to increase the reliability of the data.